Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Corpus Statistics

-Among the 26 workflows represented in CPL-Article, 15 also contain annotated tools in their corresponding executable code.
-These were selected to create the CPL-Gold-Entity-Link corpus, extract both Bioinformatics tools named in papers and executable code, and then create the list of tool pairs.
-To assess annotation reliability, three workflows (including both articles and code) were independently annotated by two bioinformaticians.
-The annotation time varied across workflows but was approximately 30 minutes per workflow.
-IAA reached 95\%, indicating a high level of agreement.
-In total, CPL-Gold-Entity-Link comprises 15 workflows and 190 cross-modal tool links.
-Additionally, 42 tools are annotated as appearing exclusively in articles and 65 exclusively in source code, reflecting differences in reporting practices between publications and implementations.
+Among the 50 workflows represented in CPL-Article, 39 also contain annotated tools in their corresponding executable code.
+These were selected to create the CPL-Gold-Entity-Resolution corpus, extract both bioinformatics tools named in papers and executable code, and then create the list of tool pairs.
+To assess annotation reliability, 12 workflows (including both articles and code) were independently annotated by two bioinformaticians.
+The annotation time varied across workflows, averaging approximately 30 minutes per workflow.
+IAA reached 92\%, indicating a high level of agreement.
+In total, CPL-Gold-Entity-Resolution comprises 39 workflows and 490 cross-modal tool links.
+Additionally, 125 tools are annotated as appearing exclusively in articles, and 195 exclusively in source code, reflecting differences in reporting practices between publications and code.